Yoast/wordpress-seo/README.md

 # WPGraphQl Yoast SEO Plugin

-This is an extension to the WPGraphQL plugin (https://github.com/wp-graphql/wp-graphql) that returns Yoast SEO data
+This is an extension to the WPGraphQL plugin (https://github.com/wp-graphql/wp-graphql) that returns Yoast SEO data.

+> Currently returning SEO data for pages, posts, custom post types, categories and custom taxonomies.

 ## Quick Install

 1. Install & activate [WPGraphQL](https://www.wpgraphql.com/)
 2. Clone or download the zip of this repository into your WordPress plugin directory & activate the **WP GraphQL Yoast SEO** plugin

 ## Composer

 ```
 composer require ashhitch/wp-graphql-yoast-seo
 ```

 ## Usage

-To query for the SEO Data:
+To query for the Yoast Data as the seo object to your query.:

 ```
 {